 Maullín, Los Lagos Region, southern Chile

-To date, three wetlands for this project were designated as a Western Hemisphere Shorebird Reserve Network (WHSRN) sites, totaling 1,370 hectares.
-Two of these sites are now designated as Municipal Reserves, and the third should be soon.
-These sites support more than 1 percent of the biogeographic population of the Hudsonian Godwit.
-These reserves are also important to high numbers of Whimbrels, Sanderlings, Yellowlegs, and other migratory shorebird species.
-Over 100 species of migratory and resident species of shorebirds and waterbirds have been recorded.
+This project is expanding in scope, but the intital three sites in the new Maullin wetlands reserve network support more than 1 percent of the biogeographic population of the Hudsonian Godwit.
+The reserves are also important to Whimbrel, Sanderling, Yellowlegs, and other migratory shorebird species.
+Over 100 species of migratory and resident species of shorebirds and waterbirds have been recorded there.